HydrologyFrankfurt/ReWaterGAP/docs/getting_started/five_minute_guide.rst

 1: Download and Install Python
 ##############################

-(Skip this step if python is already installed)
+(Skip this step if Python is already installed)

 Download the current Python version for your OS from `the official Python Website <https://www.python.org/downloads/>`__ and install.

 2: Download and Install the package manager "Mamba"
 ###################################################
-(Skip this step if mamba is already installed)
+(Skip this step if Mamba is already installed)

 Go to the `Mamba Website <https://github.com/conda-forge/miniforge>`__ , choose your OS (Linux or MacOS) and download the installation file (the downloaded file has an ".sh" extension)